Blogs Vs Articles – Are They The Same Thing?

 Articles, however, always have a much more educational and informational intent.
 They’re often void of any particular bias or opinion, in order to provide readers with the complete story.
 The company or individual that the article is created for is usually quite removed from the content, only providing professional interviews or evidence-based statements when they’re needed.

 Blogs and articles usually have very different styles.
-Articles are always much more sophisticated and professional than blog posts.
+When you’re writing an article, you usually do it in a more professional tone than you do with a blog post.
 They are always expected to have impeccable spelling and grammar, and the use of slang or shortened words is usually not allowed.
 Any information included in the content should be verified by multiple credible sources, or least referenced with a link or footnote at the end of the article.
 Also, articles are usually edited and cleaned up by a professional editor, rather than the original writer.

 Blogs, on the other hand, have a much more casual style.
 They’re meant to feel like the author is talking directly to you, rather than just relaying information.
 While good spelling and grammar are desirable, nobody will really care that much if you slip up somewhere.
 You can include your own opinions, and the sources you use can simply be a different blog post or even your own knowledge.